gretat/py_data_sofia2020/py_data/presentation_pydata.md

 - Easy to use IDE, which incorporates:

-  - RMarkdown: beautiful, reproducible, easy reports
+  - RMarkdown: beautiful, reproducible, easy reports (CHeck .Rmd file on GitHub)

   - Integration with ShinyApps

-  - R Notebooks
+  - Integration with Git and GitHub

   - [R Bookdown](https://gabymahrholz.github.io/Intro_to_R/data-visualisation-1.html) - perfect for teaching